Stories that matter: applications for the Lorenzo Natali Media Prize now open until 28 April

 Reporters can submit written, audio-visual or multimedia work in one of the following categories:

-- International Prize: reporting published by a media outlet based in one of the European Union’s partner countries, including all Eastern partner countries.
+- International Prize: reporting published by a media outlet based in one of the European Union's partner countries.

 - Europe Prize: reporting published by a media outlet based in the European Union.

-- Best Emerging Journalist Prize: reporting by a journalist aged under 30 at the time of publication.
+- Best Emerging Journalist Prize: reporting by a journalist aged under 30 at the time of publication and published by a media outlet based in any of the countries eligible for the International and Europe Prizes.

 The winners will be announced at the Lorenzo Natali Media Prize Award Ceremony in Brussels later in 2023.